Johntegw/Pewlett-Hackard-Analysis/README.md

 The retiring title table ordered by title and sorted by count in descending order.

-Save your Employee_Database_challenge.sql file in your Queries folder in the Pewlett-Hackard folder.

 Deliverable 2: The Employees Eligible for the Mentorship Program (30 points) Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.